 Per Town of Merrimack Charter Section 6-6, at least annually, there should be an annual review with the Economic Development Citizen Advisory Committee.
-This agenda item is to highlight the committee's significant actions, current projects, anticipated actions, and to raise any concerns the Council should know or could act on.
+This agenda item is to highlight the

 Susan Lee, Chairman, Economic Development Citizen Advisory Committee (EDCAC), remarked the last time she was before the Council was in October of 2014.
 She commented the EDCAC has had a very light year as a result of medical issues and personal and family obligations.
 Since the last review, the EDCAC has had a total of 4 meetings.
 The committee has experienced a significant loss in membership, which she hopes will soon be rectified.